 Step 7: Hire or buy a steamer and steam remaining bed bugs and eggs directly.

 Step 9: Consider other natural methods described below if these steps haven’t worked.
 Some items might need to be thrown out completely if they are very infested.
 If all else fails, call in the exterminator!

 Homemade bed bug spray recipe

 Did you know that you can make your own bed bug sprays using essential oils?
-All you need is an empty spray bottle, some essential oils and water.
+All you need is an empty spray bottle, some essential oils, and water.

 One method is to mix 20 drops of tea tree oil with water and spray infected areas.
 Sometimes the above solutions by themselves won’t work.

 We’ve shown you different natural remedies to kill bed bugs without harsh chemicals.
 It might take some trial and error to find the right one for you.